saygoweb/studiolive/README.md

 * Conflates the data used by Flash Templates per show, making it easy to update data for multiple templates from a single UI.
 * Easy to use 'Show Time' page to operate during a live event or studio recording.

-## What's New as of 0.9.10 ##
+## What's New as of 0.9.12 ##

+- Added a caspar connected indicator to the top right.
 - Added a scene select dropdown on the scene page.
 - Media files for images, templates, and video can now be selected by a drop down, with the drop down options being obtained from the Caspar server.
-- Updated the listview component so that paging, and count per page work on all lists (shows and scenes).
-- Fixed a bug where the preview channel selectors where changing together.

 See the [Change Log](https://github.com/saygoweb/studiolive/blob/master/CHANGELOG.md) for more details.